 Every printer we review at Makers101 goes through the same process: real hardware, real prints, real time.
 We run each machine through a structured testing timeline covering print quality, speed, noise, reliability, multi-material performance, software, and community support — then cross-reference our findings with what real users report on Reddit and forums.
 No manufacturer-supplied results.
 No rushed first impressions.
 What you’ll find here are honest assessments of what a printer is actually like to own and use week after week, written for makers who want to know the truth before spending their money.
 Read our review methodology to see exactly how we test.

-Last updated: April 2026 — Based on firmware v1.x and AMS 2 Pro Combo I didn’t just read the manual.
+Last updated: May 2026 — Based on firmware 01.01.01.00 and AMS 2 Pro Combo I didn’t just read the manual.
 I dug through the official Wiki, cross-referenced multiple in-depth reviews (including 250+ hours of real print time logged by…

 Originally published April 11, 2026.
 Updated April 15, 2026 with official specs, confirmed pricing, and early review findings.
 Quick verdict: The X2D launched April 14 at $649 (base) / $899 (Combo with AMS) — significantly lower than community estimates…